sci-code-as/diggit.api.hint-generator/README.md

 $> python3 req_script.py get 0
 ```
 The script should then pull the first (0'th) portion of the exercise for you.
+This will create the file `exercise.md` which you can view with any markdown-viewer,
+e.g. in VS-Code using the "preview".

+## Getting Hints:
 If you need a hint, or feel you've reached the solution you should run
 ```
 $> python3 req_script.py test 0 <your_file>